backlineint/component-int-decoupled/README.md

 ## Integration Example Branches

 This repository consists of a number of feature branches demonstrating different component integration techniques.
-When changing branches you should run:
+After changing branches you should run:

 `./scripts/switch.sh`